wheelercj/note-splitter/docs/how-to-doc.rst

     `file title here <file-name.html>`_

-Note that while a link to a local file in a markdown file can use the :code:`.rst` and :code:`.md` extensions, a link to a local file in an rst file must use the :code:`.html` extension.
+Note that while a link to a local file in a markdown file can use the ``.rst`` and ``.md`` extensions, a link to a local file in an rst file must use the ``.html`` extension.

 local testing
 -------------
 We can generate HTML files locally to test our rst and markdown files.
-If you haven't already, install Sphinx with :code:`pip install -U Sphinx`, MyST with :code:`pip install -U myst-parser` and our site's theme with ``pip install sphinx-rtd-theme``.
+If you haven't already, install Sphinx with ``pip install -U Sphinx``, MyST with ``pip install -U myst-parser`` and our site's theme with ``pip install sphinx-rtd-theme``.

-1. While in the project's root folder, use :code:`cd docs`.
+1. While in the project's root folder, use ``cd docs``.
-2. Use the :code:`make html` command (or if that doesn't work, try :code:`.\make html`) to generate HTML files from our rst and markdown files.
+2. Use the ``make html`` command (or if that doesn't work, try ``.\make html``) to generate HTML files from our rst and markdown files.
 This is just for testing changes to the rst and markdown files before committing them; the HTML files should not be committed.

 see also
 --------